 - Get physical: Physical activities are associated with a positive effect on a person’s ability to recover from work and improve sleep quality.
 So hit the gym, walk your dog, or climb stairs.
 Carve out time to add some physical activity to your work week.

 - Spend time with people outside your industry: Spending time with other startup founders can be great for networking, but it can turn your social life into just another aspect of work.
 Make time to hang out with people outside the startup ecosystem to truly separate your work and social lives.

 - Take a vacation: Everyone needs a break at some point and that includes you.
+If your desktop time tracker tells you that you work too much, you should listen to it.
 Get out of the country or plan a weekend staycation in your city.
 It doesn’t matter, just give yourself a reprieve from the day-to-day grind.

 - Let go of the work FOMO: Most people associate FOMO with social events.
 The same mindset can apply to work.
 Let go of this nagging feeling that there is always more you could be doing.
 Simply accept that what you’ve accomplished is good enough for one day.